Sense-making and meaning-making are often conflated or used interchangeably, but they have distinct meanings.

 In other words, sense-making is about making sense of the external world, while meaning-making is about relating it to our inner world.
 Asking the question: “What does this situation mean to me?”

 Sense-making is, to the extent it ever can be, objective, while meaning-making is subjective.
-In reality, it is hard to separate the two, but there is value in making the distinction as best we can.
+In reality, it isn’t easy to separate the two, but there is value in making the distinction as clearly as possible.

 In general, when people talk about sense-making, they conflate the two.